 8. Give them a chance to help

 Ask for help.
-Your fitness deserves it.
+Your big dream deserves it.

 Heather Montgomery is a fitness writer, triathlete, and blogger who is devoted to sharing what she has learned about becoming a triathlete after age 40.
 She uses her Metabolic Training Certification to help other women struggling to get fit in mid-life.
 She lives and trains in Santa Rosa, California, the new home of the Ironman triathlon.
 You can find her biking the Sonoma County wine trails.

 Note: Articles by Heather may contain affiliate links and 8WD will be compensated if you make a purchase after clicking on an affiliate link.